Women Changing the World (WLD 401)

 What We Are Doing in WLD 401

-Community Partners include —Capital District Community Gardens, Hill Street Inn, and the Troy Boys and Girls Club.
+Community Partners include —Capital District Community Gardens, Literacy Volunteers, Joseph's House, and the Troy Boys and Girls Club.

 "Got Grub" - WLD 401 students decided to spread awareness about homelessness and change the "face" of it.
 Learn more about "Got Grub" »